Denodo AI SDK - User Manual

 2. Sample chatbot log: This log file (located in logs/sample_chatbot.log) provides details about the chatbot's activities.

-3. Denodo Data Catalog log: Located in {DENODO_HOME}/logs/vdp-data-catalog/ within the Denodo installation folder, this log can provide insights into Data Catalog-related issues.
+3. Denodo Data Marketplace log: Located in {DENODO_HOME}/logs/vdp-data-catalog/ within the Denodo installation folder, this log can provide insights into Data Marketplace-related issues.

 Reviewing these log files can help you identify error messages, warnings, or other relevant information to troubleshoot the problem.